How to apply

 Expectations of grant recipients

-- Development of a project plan with a team comprised of SFU Library staff, TLC staff and others as appropriate
+- Development of a project plan with a team comprised of SFU Library staff, CEE staff and others as appropriate

 - Participation in an initial project team meeting as well as a mid-term check-in meeting